Customer Support Training

-Solution: Design simply, use simple, easy to translate language and test thoroughly.
+Solution: Design simply, use global English, and test thoroughly.

-A: Assume they will take the course on a desktop at the call center.
+A: They will take the course on a desktop at the call center.

-A: Assume they will use the learning to prepare for taking live calls with customers, and possibly as a job aid.
+A: They will use the learning to prepare for taking live calls with customers, and possibly as a job aid.